Are Pickled Onions Good or Bad for You (Healthy Onion Benefits)

-- Flavor seasonings: Mustard seed, Coriander Seed, All Spice, Garlic, etc.
+- Flavor seasonings: Mustard seed, Coriander Seed, All Spice, Garlic.

 Onions, before pickling, have good nutritional values.
 They are very low in saturated fat, cholesterol and sodium, and are a good source of dietary fiber, vitamin B6, folate, potassium and manganese, and also vitamin C. Unlikely as it seems, they are also high in sugar content.
-A medium yellow onion can have as much as 7 grams of sugar content.
+A medium yellow onion can contain as much as 7 grams of sugar.

 But, when pickled...

 It is the large amount of vinegar and salt contained in a pickled onion that may outweigh the original nutritional benefits of an onion.
 Either one, in moderate amounts, is not harmful.
 Salt is a necessary part of any diet, but in small amounts.
 Vinegar has long been believed to have health benefits also, but the acidity of vinegar is nobody's friend.
 A pickled onion retains large amounts of both these ingredients, making them fine for as an occasional part of a diet, but not a routine segment.
 Pickled onions are similar to eggs - good once in a while, but bad as an everyday food.

 Another easy answer; yes and no.

 The "no" part of that answer addresses the fact that even using different pickling methods and recipes, the basic ingredients are still; salt, sugar, and vinegar, so the same health concerns apply.